kojix2/ruby-htslib/README.md

 p b[:format]
 ```

-Macro functions
+#### Macro functions

-htslib has a lot of macro functions for speed.
-Ruby-FFI cannot call C macro functions.
-However, essential functions are reimplemented in Ruby, and you can call them.
+HTSlib is designed to improve performance with many macro functions.
+However, it is not possible to call C macro functions directly from Ruby-FFI.
+To overcome this, important macro functions have been re-implemented in Ruby, allowing them to be called in the same way as native functions.

-Structs
+#### Garbage Collection and Memory Freeing

-Only a small number of C structs are implemented with FFI's ManagedStruct, which frees memory when Ruby's garbage collection fires.
-Other structs will need to be freed manually.
+A small number of commonly used structs, such as Bam1 and Bcf1, are implemented using FFI's ManagedStruct.
+This allows for automatic memory release when Ruby's garbage collection is triggered.
+On the other hand, other structs are implemented using FFI::Struct, and they will require manual memory release.

 ### Need more speed?